 The school participates in the National School Lunch Program and makes lunches available to students for a fee.

-'''
+These prices are for the 23-24 school year and are subject to change.
+Any changes will be communicated.

-School Breakfast - $1.25

-8 ounce milk - $.50

-School Lunch - Students in grades 5 & 6 - $2.50

-Reduced Price Lunch - $.40

-Reduced Price Breakfast - $.30
+School Breakfast - Free 8 ounce milk - \$.50 School Lunch - Students in grades 5 & 6 - \$2.50 Reduced Price Lunch - Free Reduced Price Breakfast - Free

-'''